Algorithms and hardness for Metric Dimension on digraphs: Digraphs whose underlying graph is a tree (di-trees)

 \begin{proof} The result comes from two facts.
 The first is that every vertex we added to the metric basis in~\Cref{alg-MDTree} was necessary to either guarantee that every vertex is reached from the basis (sources) or "locally" resolve some pairs of vertices (almost-in-twins, special legs...), which still need to be resolved, and thus we cannot avoid adding those second ones to the weak metric basis either.
 The second is that the only possible \emph{infinite-vertex} (that is, a vertex that is not reachable from any vertex in the basis) in a directed graph is a source (\textbf{Proposition~2.2} in~\cite{ABCHONS20}).
 Indeed, if the infinite-vertex $s$ is not a source, then, any vertex $u$ such that there is a path from $u$ to $s$ cannot be reached from any vertex in the basis, and thus we would have several infinite-vertices, a contradiction.

 Hence, in a di-tree, the only possible way to have a weak metric basis is to remove a source from a metric basis without creating a pair of non-resolved vertices.
-This is possible in polynomial-time, since the actualization of distance vectors in a di-tree will take linear-time. \end{proof}
+This is possible in polynomial time, since the actualization of distance vectors in a di-tree will take linear time. \end{proof}